Jhajjar

 Jhajjar is a town in Jhajjar district in the Indian state of Haryana.
 It is a part of Delhi National Capital Region (NCR) and situated on the road connecting Rewari to Rohtak (NH-352), Loharu to Meerut (NH334B), Charkhi Dadri to Delhi and Gurgaon to Bhiwani.
 Jhajjar is located 55 km west of Delhi.

 History

 Jhajjar is listed in the Ain-i-Akbari as a pargana under Delhi sarkar, producing a revenue of 1,422,451 dams for the imperial treasury and supplying a force of 1000 infantry and 60 cavalry.
 Jhajjar was founded by a Gahlawat Jat, Chaudhary Chajju Singh in medieval era.

+The town was destroyed in 12-century by Muhammad Ghori during his Indian invasions and later refounded by a Jat clan.

+In1762, Jat ruler Suraj Mal of Bharatpur State conquered the region.
+After the death of Jat ruler Jawahar Singh, his successor Nawal Singh allotted Jhajjar to Walter Reinhardt in recognition of his military services.

+In 1771, Mahadji Scindia of the Maratha Empire restored the Mughal emperor Shah Alam II to Delhi and Jhajjar came under the control of the Marathas.
+In 1793, the Scindias appointed Apa Khande Rao as their military governor in the Haryana region.
+Apa Khande Rao recruited the Irish adventurer George Thomas and as payment for military service, Apa Khande Rao granted George Thomas the jagirs of Beri and Jhajjar in 1794, while Apa himself continued to hold authority as the Scindia representative.
+George Thomas constructed a fort known as Georgegah, which was locally known as Jahazgarh.